-Integrating Concepts about Food, Nutrition, & PALessons that can be integrated into core subjects for middle schoolers.
-Lessons are organized into nutrient content areas: carbohydrate, protein, fat, vitamins, minerals, and water.
+Integrating Concepts about Food, Nutrition and PALessons that can be integrated into core subjects for middle schoolers.
+Lessons are organized into nutrient content areas: carbohydrate, protein, fat, vitamins, minerals, water and physical activity (PA).

 - Key Content Areas: After School, Cafeteria Connections, Food Literacy and Cooking Activities, Garden-based, Healthy School Environment, Integrated Subjects, Physical Activities